Bus Routes and Schedules

 system wide map

-Several bus routes were expanded as of Sunday, Aug.
-6. These changes are a result of new revenues from the one-half cent sales tax approved last November by voters in Wake County as part of the Wake Transit Plan.
+Several bus routes have been expanded and other changes in transit are planned as a result of new revenues from the one-half cent sales tax.
+Learn more about the Wake Transit Plan.

 - Thanksgiving: No service